 The Qat crops have apparently taken over in the Central regions and supply the very popular qat habit that has a very strong grip on the Yemeni population.

 Yemen Coffee Bean Recommendations

-Yemen coffee is some of the more expensive coffee in the world.
+Coffee from Yemen is some of the more expensive coffee in the world.

-If you have had the pleasure of trying a Arab coffee, you might find Yemeni coffee to be similar.
+If you have had the pleasure of trying an Arab coffee, you might find Yemeni coffee to be similar.